I just bought this a week ago, and it’s already the best bench I’ve ever used, and I’ve used it a lot!

 The bench I’ve been using is the 1st version of Titans Adjustable Bench (horrible, I know.
 I regretted using it every time.)

-The Ladder style adjustment that the AB-5200 uses is probably the biggest selling point for most people.
+The Ladder style adjustment that the

 I also find that it’s a lot more stable, and the adjustments are just so much faster it’s insane.